iclosem/6300Fall14Team01/6300Fall14Project1/manual.md

 ####DESCRIPTION

-The Average Sentence Length application *Main* is a command line tool provided for students to assess the average number of words per sentence or clause in a [_FILE_], which is defined as the full path to document in *.txt format.
+The Average Sentence Length application *Main* is a command line tool provided for students to assess the average number of words per sentence or clause in a [_FILE_], which is defined as the full path to a document in *.txt format.
 The default [_DELIMITERS_], or puctuation characters defining the end of a sentence are {.!?}.
 Custom [_DELIMITERS_] can be set using the -d switch.
 By default, the minimum size for a word to be counted or [_MINWORDLENGTH_] is 3 charactes.
 The [_MINWORDLENGTH_] can be adjusted using the -l switch.
 The -h switch displays this man page and exits the program.

 ####OPTIONS